![]() |

 Alex Saviuk was always my Spider-artist, making me the weird(er) kid.
 Click for larger view |

 Even my own characters owe tons to Spider-Man.
 I always wanted to write characters with more depth than the comics I grew up upon.
-Even after that late 80s golden age of Spider-Man, I learned a lot about prose superheroics from Diane Duane's excellent Spider-Man: The Venom Factor.
-(They also served to show how easy it was to make Mary Jane useful, something modern Marvel might have took note of before any Mephisto based retcons.)
+Even after that late 80s golden age of Spider-Man, I learned a lot about prose superheroics from Diane Duane's excellent Spider-Man: The Venom Factor

 Of course, Spidey continues to be a frequently seen character in all Marvel media with his own TV series, two different movie franchises and a third on the way as part of the Marvel Cinematic Universe.